 A review of fair value hierarchy classifications is conducted on a quarterly basis.
 Changes in our ability to observe valuation inputs may result in a reclassification for certain financial assets or liabilities.
 Reclassifications impacting Level 3 of the fair value hierarchy are reported as transfers in or out of the Level 3 category as of the end of the quarter in which the reclassifications occur.
-During the six months ended March 31, 2016 and 2015, our ability to observe valuation inputs resulted in one reclassification of an asset from Level 2 to 3, respectively.
+During the nine months ended June 30, 2016, our ability to observe valuation inputs resulted in one reclassification of an asset from Level 2 to 1.
+During the nine months ended June 30, 2015, there was one reclassification from Level 2 to 3 and one reclassification from Level 3 to 2.

 In addition to using the above inputs in cash equivalents, investments and our Credit Facility valuations, we employ the valuation policy approved by our board of directors that is consistent with ASC 820.
 Consistent with our valuation policy, we evaluate the source of inputs, including any markets in which our investments are trading, in determining fair value.
-See Note 2
+See Note 2.